Josumtz7/TFG/README.md

 # Currently developing

 Currently working to complete information that is not valid in the different channels using different strategies.
-This is being done in the mean_values function, to be finished by mid-February.
+This is being done in the mean_values function, to be finished by mid-final-February.
+A part of using the mean values other strategies and algorithms are being tried for their optimal implementation.

 In parallel, the relationship between different channels and their interdependencies is being explored.
 This has not yet been implemented in the repository code.